Chapter 4:

 Part 1

 Katie Vang and Nicolaus Thompson sat totally dumbfounded at the sight of Amala Singh, floating in midair, levitating!
-She hovered over forty feet in the sky engulfed in flowing purplish mist, gaze locked into the distance towards the city of Trenton.
-Vernon Marino pulled himself up from his recent fall to the dirt covered ground, knocking debris off his once clean tracksuit.
+She hovered over a hundred feet in the sky engulfed in flowing purplish mist, gazing into the distance towards Trenton.
+Vernon Marino pulled himself up from his recent fall to the dirty forest ground, knocking debris off a once clean tracksuit.

 “Yo!
 Amala, they’re here!
 Mind coming down for a second?”
-Vernon cupped his hands over his mouth and bellowed upward to the petite, young Indian woman.
-She took notice of her name being called, then gracefully descended, landing in the clearing with her stylish black boots as the purple haze faded.
+Vernon cupped his hands over his mouth and bellowed upward to the petite airborne woman.
+She took notice of her name being called, then gracefully descended back to earth.
+Once her stylish black boots touched the ground, the purple haze faded.

 Amala cleared her throat, then spoke.
 “Hello, Everyone.”
 She said with what could only be described as her ‘business smile’.

-“W-What on earth…” Before Nicolaus could say more, Vernon raised his hand, pausing the conversation.
+“How…” Before Nicolaus could breathe another word, Vernon raised his hand, pausing the conversation.

-“I know you’ve got questions, but we’ve got to welcome the rest of our company first!
+“Your questions have ‘ta wait!
+We’ve got to welcome our other company first!
 Follow me!”
-With a cheerful stride and glee filled expression Vernon silently read something on his smartphone while walking the group to the front of his property.
+With a glee filled stride Vernon silently read something on his smartphone while leading the group to the front of his property.

 “Hey…uh, what was all of that?
 How were you flying?”
 A fair inquiry posed by Katie about Amala’s new ability.
 It was met with her cutting those purple eyes toward the perky redhead, then back without an answer.
 “That’s pretty rude.”
 Katie stated.